-- Your deposit and mortgage will cover a combined minimum of 80% of the purchase price
+- Your deposit and mortgage must cover a combined minimum of 85% of the purchase price.

-- The Scottish Government will cover a stake of up to 20% of the purchase price, and as a result, it holds a security over this proportion, but you own the home outright
+- The Scottish Government will as a result take a stake of up to 15% of the purchase price holding security over this proportion till you own your home outright.

 There are two other shared equity schemes in Scotland, which were created for first-time buyers only, under its LIFT (Low-cost Initiative for First-Time Buyers) programme.